top of page

 PROGRAM HANDBOOK interest form REHEARSAL SCHEDULE Winter Percussion Cal High Winter Percussion is an award winning dynamic theatrical percussion ensemble renowned for its bold performances and musical excellence.
 After a 6 year hiatus, in Winter of 2025, Cal High transformed the stage into an immersive soundscape combining marching percussion, mallet instruments, and contemporary music to create electrifying shows that resonate with powerful precision and emotional depth.
 Under expert instruction, student members hone their skills in rhythm, technique, and ensemble artistry, developing not only musicality, but also teamwork, discipline, and creative expression.
 With a proud tradition of competition and a supportive community of peers, families, and school spirit, Cal High Winter Percussion inspires both performers and audiences alike every season.
 Winter Percussion rehearses during the Winter on Monday and Wednesday evenings, as well as some Saturday mornings and afternoons.
 The band typically competes in 4-5 field competitions.
 Indoor percussion is the winter-season equivalent of marching band, but performed on a basketball court instead of a football field.
 While the setting changes, the overall structure, teamwork, and performance experience remain very similar.
 An indoor percussion ensemble is typically made up of two main sections: Drumline (battery) Front ensemble (pit) Some shows may also incorporate additional elements such as winds, strings, non-percussion instruments, or a visual ensemble.
 Because each production is uniquely designed, the show concept and the number of participating members can influence the exact ensemble makeup.
 For example, in the 2025 season, our group featured two cymbal players who also performed a brass duet as part of the show design.
 Awards 1st Place - 2025 NCBA Scholastic Regional A: Granada Winter Show 1st Place - 2025 NCBA Scholastic Regional A: Foothill Winter Show 2nd Place - 2025 NCBA Scholastic Regional A: Winter Championships DRUMLINE Snare, Tenor & Bass Drums, Cymbals Drumline is a high-energy performance ensemble made up of battery and front ensemble percussionists.
 The battery section features snare drums, tenor drums, bass drums and cymbals, providing the driving rhythm and visual impact in field shows, parades, and school spirit events.
 As a core part of the marching band, the drumline develops students’ musical and technical skills through regular rehearsals, performances, and competitions.
 Open to all percussionists, it offers a dynamic team experience that builds coordination, discipline, and school pride.
 FRONT ENSEMBLE Mallet Keyboard and Auxiliary Percussion Front Ensemble is an essential part of the marching band, featuring mallet keyboard instruments such as marimba, vibraphone, and xylophone, along with a wide range of auxiliary percussion including cymbals, tambourines, concert bass drum, and more.
 Positioned at the front of the field, this group adds depth, texture, and melodic elements to the overall performance.
 Students in the front ensemble develop strong musicianship, coordination, and ensemble skills while contributing to dynamic field shows and competitions.
 HORNLINE Woodwind and Brass Instruments Hornline is the core melodic and harmonic section of the marching band, made up of woodwind instruments such as flutes, clarinets, and saxophones, and brass instruments including trumpets, mellophones, trombones, baritones, and tubas.
 This powerful ensemble brings energy and expression to field shows, parades, and school performances.
 Hornline members build strong fundamentals in tone, technique, and teamwork while performing challenging and exciting music throughout the season.
 Course description can be found in the handbook and UC/CSU admissions info can be found on the district website .
 For more information about Winter Percussion, contact the Band Director Mr. Grigas at rgrigas@srvusd.net

-• CHS Band Leadership
+• CHS Music Events

 • Awards and Regalia | Cal High Music